tolkate/bratpy3/README.md

 # brat rapid annotation tool (brat) #

+## Disclamer for a fork of Brat annotation tool

+I needed this tool in 2025 and it appeared to be incompatible with current Python versions.
+So far I was able to run it on Ubuntu 22.04 which natively supports Python v2.7 from the official repo.
+I had to tune the code a bit to address the correct interpreter (v2.7) and goint to adapt it to v3.

 ## Documentation ##

 In an attempt to keep all user-facing documentation in one place, please visit